 Planting crown vetch can be done by seed or potted plants.
 If you have a large area to cover, it is best to use seed.

 Crown vetch is not particular about soil type and will tolerate low pH and low fertility.
 However, you can prepare the soil by adding lime and organic compost.
 Leave rocks and hunks of dirt for a somewhat uneven planting bed.

 While it prefers full sun, it will tolerate some spotty shade.
 Young plants also do best when covered with a shallow layer of mulch.

 Once planted, the care of crown vetch requires very little maintenance, if any.
 Water new plants regularly and mow established plants to the ground in early fall.

-Cover with a 2-inch layer of mulch for winter protection.
+Cover with a 2 inch (5 cm.) layer of mulch for winter protection.